 - White wine vinegar – To add the tang (some people sub it with lemon juice).

-- Oil – We used olive oil.
+- Oil – I used olive oil.

 - Flour – To make a slurry and thicken the sauce in the end (optional).